 The Switch in the Management Information Base (MIB) stores management and counter information.
 The Switch uses the standard MIB-II Management Information Base module.
 Consequently, values for MIB objects can be retrieved from any SNMP-based network management software.
 In addition to the standard MIB-II, the Switch also supports its own proprietary enterprise MIB as an extended Management Information Base.
-The proprietary MIB may also be retrieved by specifying the MIB Object Identifier.
+Specifying the MIB Object Identifier may also retrieve the proprietary MIB.
 MIB values can be either read-only or read-write.